Notice

 EDC consumer

 The EDC consumer component is there to fulfill the GAIA-X and IDSA-data sovereignty principles.
-The EDC consumer consists out of a control plane and a data plane.
+The EDC consumer is composed of a control plane and a data plane.

 EDC provider